 Glamping is often considered a new concept because the word was only added to the dictionary in 2016.
 However, historical records and paintings reveal its popularity among the European aristocracy from the 1500s.
 The English kings and a few hundred friends were known to erect more than a thousand tents for a summer holiday of “glamping”, furnishing the compound with beds, tables and chairs and oriental carpets from their castles.
 African safaris brought an unprecedented luxury to camping in the early 1920s that has now spread around the globe.

 Glamping with pets.

-While we love your pets, and appreciate how much you want to have them share your glamping experience, there is a significant risk involved.
+While we love your pets, and appreciate how much you want to have them share your glamping experience, there is a risk involved.
 If left inside a tent, or when something interesting is seen outside, a dog’s natural instinct is often to scratch at the screens.
-A damaged tent has to be sent to the manufacturer in Denver, Colorado, and the cost of shipping, repair, and customs clearance can easily exceed $1000 – for even a small repair.
+A damaged tent may have to be sent to the manufacturer in Denver, Colorado, and the cost of shipping, repair, and customs clearance can easily exceed $1000 – for even a small repair.
 This cost would be your responsibility.
-We encourage our guests to stay in a cabin, or one of our rooms, if they are bringing a pet with them.
+Never leave your pet alone inside a glamping tent.
+If you want to avoid the potential liability, please stay in a cabin, or one of our guest rooms or suites.

 Our large bell tents have a queen sized bed with soft mattresses and quality sheets, pine furniture, electric heater, fans, lights and even WIFI.
 There is a raised veranda with outdoor chairs and a small enclosure with a portable toilet.
 A short walk takes you to bathrooms with showers.
 Our public hot tub under the stars is also close by.
 Glamping guests have full access to the amenities.